-This is the easy part.
 A beer belly is simply a buildup of fat in the midsection.
 It tends to be uncharacteristically large when compared to the relative frame of the person, but that’s not always the case.

 There’s nothing inherently different about a beer belly and general fat in the belly caused by unhealthy eating choices.
 But a beer belly gets its name because its owners tend to drink a lot of beer.
 Though, as we’ve pointed out, all types of alcohol can contribute to the formation of a beer belly.